 So is this a project you think you would like to tackle?
 It definitely helps to have many hands doing a project of this size.
 We enjoyed working on this together, it makes for a fun date night, or nights!

-Next week we will be sharing our finial post, installing the brick tile surround.
+To see our tutotial for installing the brick tile surround click here.
 You will not want to miss this!

 If you’ve missed any of these previous posts from our fireplace series click on the links below.